- Explore the depth of the iconic Fish River Canyon

 If you would like to continue experiencing more of Aus, you can visit:

 - Prisoner-of-War Camp, which was erected during World War I.

 - World War I Graves, which is just west of the Prisoner-of-War Camp.

 - Dicker Wilhelm, a mountain named for Kaiser Wilhelm II.

 Then, you will hit the road, heading deep into ancient southern Namib, traveling on small gravel roads and passing some tiny rural communities along the way.
 You will eventually reach Sossusvlei and its famed red dunes.
 You will spend the night here before a full day of adventuring into the dunes tomorrow.

 Chat with a local specialist who can help organize your trip.

 Day 6: Tour Namib-Naukluft National Park

 While you are on your visit, take in the history.
-Sossusvlei is a word from Nama descent, which, when directly translated means, “a place with many endings.”
-Many visitors to Namibia say that there no part of the desert more stunning than Sossusvlei, with its monumentally high dunes and shadows of twisting crests that continually change with the day.
+Sossusvlei is a word of Nama descent, which, when directly translated, means "a place with many endings."
+Many visitors to Namibia say that there is no part of the desert more stunning than Sossusvlei, with its monumentally high dunes and shadows of twisting crests that continually change with the day.
 You will witness the magnificent mountains of sand.
-With warm tints ranging from pale-apricot to brick-orange to deep-red, the colors contrast vividly with the dazzling white surfaces of the clay pans at some of the dune bases.
+With warm tints ranging from pale apricot to brick-orange to deep red, the colors contrast vividly with the dazzling white surfaces of the clay pans at some of the dune bases.

 You will depart from Sossusvlei in the morning and drive through the small settlement of Solitaire.
 Make sure to stop off in Solitaire for some of the iconic apple strudel!
 You can fill your gas tank, too, before arriving in Swakopmund in the afternoon.
 You will spend two nights in this famous coastal town.